OfficeDev/office-js-docs-pr/docs/overview/learning-path-beginner.md

 ## Step 4: Code

 You can't learn to drive by reading the owner's manual, so start coding with this [Excel tutorial](../tutorials/excel-tutorial.md).
-You'll be using the Office JavaScript library and some XML in the add-in's manifest.
+You'll be using the Office JavaScript library and some JSON or XML in the add-in's manifest.
 There's no need to memorize anything, because you'll be getting more background about both in a later steps.

 ## Step 5: Understand the JavaScript library